dmchughaxway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 The following new features and enhancements are available in this update.

-### Update Cipher scheme for Key property store
+### Updated Cipher scheme

 The cipher scheme for all encrypted data in the system (such as Database/LDAP passwords, Private keys, and son on) has been enhanced to use PBKDF2 (Password based key derivation function 2) with more secure parameters.
 This reduces vulnerability to brute force attacks.

-This feature has introduced changes related to how sensitive data is managed, how data can be encrypted in custom libraries or Policy Studio script filters, and how data can be migrated between environments, for example, from this release onwards, encrypted KPS data can no longer be transferred directly between environments with different domain IDs.
+This feature has introduced changes related to how sensitive data is managed, how data can be encrypted in custom libraries or Policy Studio script filters, and how data can be migrated between environments, for example, from this release onwards, encrypted KPS data can no longer be transferred directly between environments.

-For more information, see [Cipher scheme uses PBKDF2 for all encrypted data](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#update-cipher-scheme-for-key-property-store).
+For more information, see [Update Cipher](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#update-cipher-scheme).

 ### Passphrase policy enforcement